Nostalgia (Rod Wave album): Controversy

 On November 18, 2023, Boosie Badazz took to social media to state that he planned to file a lawsuit against Rod Wave over an uncleared sample on "Long Journey" from Boosie's track of the same title, featuring Webbie.
-Boosie claimed that Rod Wave stile his lyrics and that he just wants his "split" and his "cut".
+Boosie claimed that Rod Wave stole his lyrics and that he just wants his "split" and his "cut".
 On the same day, Boosie "unleashed" on Rod Wave, alleging that Rod was stealing from Boosie's children by not properly clearing the track.
 Just hours later, Rod Wave responded to Boosie's allegations stating that he'd pay him and a lawsuit wasn't required, however, just a day later, Boosie teased a diss track seemingly aimed at Rod: "For years I let you n****s slide, hoping that I get that phone call like n**** you can't get 25%, but I never got it / Not keeping it real so let's keep it real".
 Following the diss track tease, Rod Wave took to his Twitter to state that he'd never steal a song from another artist while taking aim at Boosie and stating that he was planning to retire from music.
 Days later, during an Instagram live, Boosie confirmed that Rod Wave failed to pay him and that he plans to go forward with the lawsuit.
 The following month, Boosie went on a "rant" on Instagram live alleging that Row would rather pay a lawyer than him.